ORNL-MDF/Myna/README.md

 # Optional: To ensure clean build, uninstall existing
 # repositories for dependencies
-# pip uninstall autofoam classification autothesis
+# pip uninstall classification autothesis

 # To install as a static package
 pip install .